mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What sort of temperature control loops are commonly implemented?

 ## Computer Architecture
+- What is a CPU?
+- What are some blocks in a CPU?
+- What's an ALU?
+- What's a cache?
+- What are registers?
+- What's the fetch/execute cycle?
+- What is RAM?
+What does "random access" refer to?
+- Explain the memory hierarchy.
 - Describe the five-stage pipeline.
+- How can you offload tasks from the CPU?
+What are things you can do in parallel and what are the tradeoffs?
+- What can you do to increase the throughput of a CPU?
+- What is pipelining?
+- What is branch prediction?
+Describe some branch prediction algorithms.

 # Behavioral